chromium/requestautocomplete-magento-extension/README.md

       //   }
     },
     function(reason) {
-      // oh no! the user cancelled the requestAutocomplete() UI or it wasn't shown in the right way
+      // Oh no!
+The user cancelled the requestAutocomplete() UI or it wasn't
+      // shown in the right way.
+The reason parameter can be:
+      //   'cancel' => user cancelled
-      // (see the development console for more details) },
+      //   'disabled' => see the development console for more details
+      //   'unsupported' => the current browser doesn't support requestAutocomplete() },
-    false /* billingOnly */);
+    false /* change to true if only billing info is needed */);
 ```